NingxinSu/ningxinsu.github.io/content/publications.md

 Sijia Chen, **Ningxin Su**, Baochun Li.
 “Calibre: Towards Fair and Accurate Personalized Federated Learning with Self-Supervised Learning,” in the Proceedings of the *IEEE International Conference on Distributed Computing Systems (ICDCS)*, Jersey City, New Jersey, USA, July 23-26, 2024.

 Sijia Chen, **Ningxin Su**, Baochun Li.
-"Relic: Federated Conditional Textual Inversion with Prototype Alignment," in the Proceedings of the *IEEE/ACM International Symposium on Quality of Service (IWQoS 2024)*,  Guangzhou, China, June 19–21, 2024.
+"Relic: Federated Conditional Textual Inversion with Prototype Alignment," in the Proceedings of the *IEEE/ACM International Symposium on Quality of Service (IWQoS)*,  Guangzhou, China, June 19–21, 2024.

 **Ningxin Su**, Chenghao Hu, Baochun Li, Bo Li. “[Titanic: Towards Production Federated Learning with Large Language Models](/assets/infocom24.pdf),” in the Proceedings of the *IEEE International Conference on Computer Communications (INFOCOM)*, Vancouver, Canada, May 20 - 23, 2024.